-- Public Realm - 5.4.1 The public realm includes all areas that are not occupied by buildings, including all streets, pavements, alleyways, the Market Square and any other public spaces.
+- 5.4.1 The public realm includes all areas that are not occupied by buildings, including all streets, pavements, alleyways, the Market Square and any other public spaces.
 The narrow lanes, ginnels, Market square and other civic spaces of Alston are a significant aspect of its historic development and character and play a key role in defining the significance of the conservation area.
-The public realm would benefit from improvements to pedestrianised areas and street furniture. - 5.4.2 When implementing policy ENV10 of the Eden Local Plan, the local planning authority will consider the potential impact of development proposals on the public realm and seek to ensure its contribution to the significance of the conservation area is preserved and where possible enhanced. - 5.4.3 Any new items of furniture, signage, or improvements to the existing hardlandscape shall be carried out in appropriate materials to match the existing precedents, unless modern materials can be fully justified to be of significant material benefit to the wider public. - Setting, views and landmarks - 5.4.4 Due to the topography on which the town is built, there are many points from which the surrounding moorland can be viewed.
-The town also has landmark structures such as the church and market cross which are visible from many aspects.
-Views and landmarks are a key aspect of the significance of the conservation area and its setting (refer to figure 51).
+The public realm would benefit from the reinstatement of traditional local setts and flagstones, as well as improvements to street furniture and signage. - 5.4.2 When implementing policy ENV10 of the Eden Local Plan, the local planning authority will consider the potential impact of development proposals on the public realm and seek to ensure its contribution to the significance of the conservation area is preserved and where possible enhanced. - 5.4.3 Any new items of furniture, signage, or improvements to the existing hard-landscape shall be carried out in appropriate materials to match the existing or traditional precedents, unless modern materials can be fully justified to be of significant material benefit to the wider public.

+Setting, views and landmarks

+- 5.4.4 Due to the topography on which the town is built, there are many points from which the surrounding moorland can be viewed.
+The town also has landmark structures such as the church and market cross, which are visible from many aspects.
+Views and landmarks as identified in this appraisal are a key aspect of the significance of the conservation area and its setting. - 5.4.5 When implementing policy ENV10 of the Eden Local Plan, the local planning authority will consider the potential impact of development proposals within or on the edge of the conservation area on key views and the setting of the conservation area and seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced. - 5.4.6 Proposals for interpretation signage that identifies and highlights the important features and vistas will be encouraged.